abstractoperators/aiden/apps/api/README.md

 ## Development

 There is a ruff precommit for basic linting.
 Use mypy for type checking.
-Either run `uv run mypy src` or `make mypy` in the root directory.
+Either run `uv run mypy src` in this directory or `make mypy` in the root directory.
+Similarly, use pytest for testing.
+Run `uv run pytest src` in this directory or `make pytest` in the root directory.